fieldtrip/website/tutorial/nirs_singlechannel.md

 There are several ways to remove aspects of the data that are not of interest.
 That is, fNIRS data not only represents changes in oxyhemoglobin and deoxyhemoglobin concentrations, but contains, amongst others, also other physiological signals, random noise and variations stemming from the measurement environment.
 One prominent issue is motion artifacts, which are produced by temporary changes in the contact between optode and skin, often caused by movements of the head.
 Typically, one finds these motion artifacts in all channels simultaneously, but it could also be that just one channel or a few channels were affected, for instance if the participant moves the mouth.
 Short, unexpected peaks in the data are considered to stem from motion.
 You can detect and remove these artifacts for instance through **[ft_artifact_zvalue](https://github.com/fieldtrip/fieldtrip/blob/release/ft_artifact_zvalue.m)**.

-You can specify a z-value cut-off like this:
+You can specify some preprocessing options to become sensitive to the artifacts and a z-value cut-off like this:

     cfg = [];
-    cfg.channel = {'Rx4b-Tx5 [860nm]', 'Rx4b-Tx5 [764nm]'};
     cfg.artfctdef.zvalue.channel = {'Rx4b-Tx5 [860nm]', 'Rx4b-Tx5 [764nm]'};
-    cfg.artfctdef.zvalue.cutoff = 3.5;
+    cfg.artfctdef.zvalue.cutoff = 5;
+    cfg.artfctdef.zvalue.hpfilter = 'yes';
+    cfg.artfctdef.zvalue.hpfreq = 0.1;
+    cfg.artfctdef.zvalue.rectify = 'yes';
+    cfg.artfctdef.zvalue.artpadding = 2;
-    [cfg, artifact] = ft_artifact_zvalue(cfg, data);
+    % cfg.artfctdef.zvalue.interactive = 'yes'; % the interactive display makes more sense after segmentating data in trials [cfg, artifact] = ft_artifact_zvalue(cfg, data);

 You will see that FieldTrip identified 8 artifacts through this procedure.
 Note that these are only identified, they are not yet removed; we will keep them in memory and call **[ft_rejectartifact](https://github.com/fieldtrip/fieldtrip/blob/release/ft_rejectartifact.m)** after filtering segmenting the data into epochs.

 #### Exercise 2

 {% include markup/info %}
 Play around with the cut-off z-value.
-You can do this by running the artifact rejection in interactive mode by adding cfg.artfctdef.zvalue.interactive = 'yes'; before you run [cfg, artifact] = ft_artifact_zvalue(cfg, data);.
+You can do this by running the artifact rejection in interactive mode by adding

+    cfg.artfctdef.zvalue.interactive = 'yes';

-In the interactive mode, you can change the threshold to see which parts of the data would be rejected, the rejected bits are marked in red.
+before you run ft_artifact_zvalue.
+In the interactive mode, you can interactively change the threshold to see which parts of the data would be rejected, the rejected bits are marked in red.
+You can call the code multiple times, changing the filter settings, to try to become more sensitive for the movement artifacts.

-What is the optimal threshold to get rid off short-lived peaks?
+What is the optimal threshold to get rid off short-lived transient peaks?
 {% include markup/end %}

 ### Transform to changes in oxyHB/deoxyHB

-You might have noticed that you were looking at OD values (OD stands for optical density and directly relates to the light intensity that fell on the optodes) rather than at oxygenated and deoxygenated hemoglobin concentrations, because the channel labels mention the wavelengths.
+You might have noticed that you were looking at optical density (OD) values rather than at oxygenated and deoxygenated hemoglobin concentrations, because the channel labels mention the wavelengths.
+The optical density values directly relates to the light intensity that picked up by the the optodes.
 We can transform our data to concentrations using **[ft_nirs_transform_ODs](https://github.com/fieldtrip/fieldtrip/blob/release/ft_nirs_transform_ODs.m)**.
-One of the choices you can make when using **[ft_nirs_transform_ODs](https://github.com/fieldtrip/fieldtrip/blob/release/ft_nirs_transform_ODs.m)** is the dpf (differential path length factor), which can differ depending on the age of the participant and the tissue type under investigation (i.e. when analyzing changes in blood oxygenation in muscles.
+One of the choices to make when using **[ft_nirs_transform_ODs](https://github.com/fieldtrip/fieldtrip/blob/release/ft_nirs_transform_ODs.m)** is the differential path-length factor or DPF, which differs depending on the age of the participant and the tissue type under investigation (e.g. when analyzing changes in blood oxygenation in muscle rather than brain).

     cfg = [];
     cfg.dpf = 5.9;